-Read here about my other Lebanese adventures: Beirut Dreams (2016)
+Read here about my other Lebanese adventures: More Beirut Dreams

 I guess my life is a roller coaster.
 From the hectic traffic of Bangkok to rushing an Indian driver around Doha (when a lady announces me it’s weekend by the phone and the counters are opened until 2:30 PM and not 10 PM, like I thought and I have 50 minutes to do all the online work, find a cab – sometimes in Doha this can take one hour – and get to the other side of the city to pick them up) to get the tickets and permit to travel in my days off from…